-UCF currently has agreements with Valencia College and Seminole State College that allows students at those schools to dual-enroll at UCF for the specific purpose of participating in marching band.
-This special agreement applies only to marching band, and not to any other musical ensembles at UCF.
-There is a very specific set of procedures that must be followed for students wishing to dual enroll; please see the Join Us page for specific details and deadlines.
+UCF currently has agreements with Valencia College and Seminole State College that allow students at those schools to dual-enroll at UCF for the specific purpose of participating in marching band.
+This special agreement applies only to marching band and not to any other musical ensembles at UCF.
+There is a very specific set of procedures that must be followed for students wishing to dual enroll; please see the Community College Students page for specific details and deadlines.

 Yes!
 Much like high school marching band, we run a preseason band camp just before classes begin to get a head start on our fundamental marching technique, begin learning music for the season ahead, and start learning drill for our pregame and first halftime shows.
 Band camp typically begins on a Sunday eight days before classes start, and runs through Saturday (two days before classes start).
 Drumline and auxiliaries will begin their camp a few days before the rest of the band (see the Band Camp page for exact dates).
 Attendance at band camp is mandatory for everyone participating in Marching Knights, so care should be taken to avoid scheduling conflicts during the week before fall classes start.